-Automation in the food industry uses advanced technologies like robotics, smart devices and Internet of Things (IoT) connectivity, artificial intelligence (AI,) analytics, mobility, data processing, and even 3D printing to make food processing more productive and efficient.
+Automation in the food industry uses advanced technologies like robotics, smart devices, Internet of Things (IoT) connectivity, artificial intelligence (AI,) analytics, mobility, data processing, and 3D printing to make food processing more productive and efficient.
 Advanced automation and intelligent production improve shelf-life, food safety, consumer satisfaction, and business growth.

 Food analysis is a key part of all food production from the global corporate scale down to the scale of small, local cottage industries.
 In the modern, automated food processing sector, food analysis must be automated as well.
 Robust, efficient, sensitive, and cost-effective methodologies are a key research focus for academia and industrial R&D departments alike.

-Food analysis needs to assure producers and consumers that food coming out of factories is safe, of a high quality, has traceable ingredients that match the description on the label, and comply with legislation.
+The purpose of food analysis is to assure producers and consumers that the food that is coming out of factories is safe, of a high quality and has traceable ingredients that match the description on the label and comply with legislation.

 Today, old “wet chemistry” methods from the early 20th century have been replaced by powerful instrumental techniques in food laboratories – powered with automation.
 As a result, the analytical accuracy, detection limits, precision, and sample throughput capacity have all improved considerably.
 This has expanded the range of practical applications for food analysis and in part drives growth in the food automation market.

-It also drives and enables growth in the global food infrastructure system.
-Modern globalized food distribution relies heavily on food analysis for product development, quality control, and regulatory compliance.
+The food automation market also drives and enables growth in the global food infrastructure system.
+Modern globalized food distribution relies heavily on food analysis for food production, product development, quality control and analysis, and regulatory compliance.

 Automation in Food Analysis: A Growing Market

-The Robotics Industries Association and Association for Advancing Automation recently produced a joint report that found that orders for automation systems by food and consumer goods manufacturers had grown in 2020 by a significant amount – 56%.
+The Robotics Industries Association and Association for Advancing Automation recently produced a joint market research report that found that food and consumer goods manufacturers ordered a significantly higher number of automation systems in 2020 – 56%.